-Whilst the UK property industry (and in fact, the UK as a whole) can’t take full responsibility for what is now generally accepted as an international emergency I think there can be few that will now doubt that we all individually and as an industry have a very urgent and fundamental responsibility to act now for the sake of, bluntly, survival.
+The UK property industry can’t take full responsibility for what is now generally accepted as an international emergency.
+Yet I think there is a wide acceptance that our industry must focus on achieving net carbon emissions.
+We have a very urgent and fundamental responsibility to find net zero alternatives and we must act now for the sake of, bluntly, survival.

-The general rhetoric and press coverage on ESG in Real Estate has grown significantly in the last few years and particularly in the last few months, however targets have been left to organisations (with the possible exception of CRC and MEES, both of which had limited genuine impact).
+The general rhetoric and press coverage on low carbon and net zero in commercial property has grown significantly in the last few years.
+Particularly in the last few months.
+However, targets remain for organisations (with the possible exception of CRC and MEES, both of which had limited genuine impact).

 Whilst there is an argument to say 2050 is too long, it is the first time we have something concrete to work to – and we have to start somewhere.